The Slide Converter helps you work around one of the main limitations of PowerPoint: converting slides to another slide master.

 - Adjust the font in some shapes when lost by the copy paste (due to a bug in PowerPoint).

 - Ensure that UpSlide ToC is working and that all reminders are present and filled.

 The Slide Converter, can do all these actions automatically.
-To use it, select the slides you want to convert and click the Slide Converter button to choose the slide master to which your slides should be converted.
+To use it, select the slides you want to convert and click the Slide Converter button.

 Depending on your use case, you have two options:

 - If you wish to migrate the slides to another presentation, simply select it from the list.
 UpSlide will copy the slides and apply the conversion in the destination presentation.